mustafakamal88/tj/docs/billing-debug.md

 - `invoice.payment_failed`
 - `invoice.paid`

+Notes:
+- Stripe “Events” (in the left nav) are not the same as **webhook deliveries**.
+Your webhook endpoint only receives the event types you explicitly enable.
+- For subscriptions, some setups commonly deliver `invoice.paid` reliably, while `invoice.payment_succeeded` may not be enabled or may be less consistent depending on your endpoint selection.
+This project handles both (and treats `invoice.paid` as a success signal).

 ## 5) Debug flow: “Stripe paid but app still Free”

 ### Step A — Confirm Stripe has a real active subscription